canonical/launchpad-manual/user/reference/bugs/multi-project-bugs/tracking-multi-project-bugs.rst

 It's clear, however, that many of the projects we need to collaborate with already have their own bug trackers, and many will continue to use those rather than adopt Launchpad.
 How can we coordinate with them?
-That takes us to the next step in our tour - `monitoring bugs in other bug trackers <FeatureHighlights/BugWatches>`__.
+That takes us to the next step in our tour - :ref:`monitoring-bugs-in-other-bug-trackers`.